 The illustration below shows the foam pipe insulation, end-on.

+Figure 2.
 The illustration above shows the cross-section at one end of the foam pipe insulation.

 - The insulation comes with one partial cut along the entire length.
 Complete this cut with the utility knife (yellow circle in the illustration above).